 The conference will be held at Palazzo Vaj, the Monash University Centre in Prato, Tuscany, which provides an exciting opportunity to meet in an inviting setting to share research, practice and policy developments that enable a critical examination of novel approaches to understanding and managing violence across the lifespan.
 This exciting conference is hosted by Swinburne University of Technology and Monash University.

-A call for abstracts now open
+The call for abstracts has now closed.

 Key themes